 Although BGA packages are generally difficult to evaluate, this particular flip-chip device allowed back-side laser access, enabling successful evaluation.

-Front-side access was still restricted due to the metal layer.
+Front-side access was still restricted due to the ball grid array.

 Memory (BGA) back side